UoMResearchIT/SpanishPlumeAnalysis/README.md

 - `lat`: Latitude for the variable.
 If provided, `lon` must also be provided.
 - `lon`: Longitude for the variable.
 If provided, `lat` must also be provided.
 - `trajectory`: Path to a trajectory file for SkewT plots animated along a trajectory.
-- `region`: Area covered by the plots, set by a comma-separated string of bounding box coordinates as "min_lon,max_lon,min_lat,max_lat".
+- `region`: Area covered by the plots, set by a comma-separated string of projected bounding box coordinates as "min_x,max_x,min_y,max_y".
     (default is "full", which uses all the area covered by the wrf data).
-See [plotting regions](#plotting-regions) for pre-defined options.
+See [plotting regions](#plotting-regions) for details.
 - `smooth`: Boolean indicating whether to apply smoothing to the plots (default is False).
 - `clean_png_frames`: Boolean indicating whether to delete intermediate PNG frames after creating the animation (default is True).
 - `save_pdf_frames`: Boolean indicating whether to save each frame as a PDF (default is False).